Tggl/tggl-sdk-specs/classes/reporting.md

 # The Reporting class
 ## Usage
+The goal of the reporting is to accumulate data in memory and send it to the Tggl API every few seconds as a batch. this will allow Tggl users to see on the Tggl dashboard which flags are being used and which are not. so everytime the app calls the SDK to see if a flag is active or not, the SDK will report that to the Tggl API.

-This class will be instantiated and used like a logger:
+This class can be instantiated and used like a logger:
 ```typescript
 const reporter = new Reporting()